20+ BEST Things to Do in Florence for First Time Visitors

 19. City Walking Tours

-What better way to get to know Florence’s story than going on a guided walking tour?
-If guided tours are your vibe when traveling, here are Florence’s best city walking tours!👇
+What better way to get to know Florence on a deeper level than going on a guided walking tour?
+If guided tours are your vibe when traveling, here are Florence’s best city walking tours! 👇

 20. Day Trips

-From Rome, to Pisa, to Cinque Terre the day trip world is your oyster.
-Check out these best guided day trips from Florence!👇
+From Rome, to Pisa, and Bologna, to Cinque Terre the day trip world is your oyster.
+Check out these best guided day trips from Florence! 👇

 Florence is a city where art runs through absolutely everything.
 Here you find art in the culture, museums, culinary scene, the people, and even the streets.

-One of the best things, which is more of an unusual thing to do and hidden gem, is looking out for the hidden Florence street art.
+One of the most unusual things to do in Florence is looking out for the hidden Florence street art.
 These little works of art are bound to put the biggest smile on your face.

 First Time in Florence FAQs